 Steam wafts in the air as the spicy soup got poured into a bowl.
 The savory aroma of this dark reddish-brown soup will greet you as you set foot in a Tauto stall in Pekalongan.

 Tauto is one of Pekalongan specialties.
 A dash of tauco—or fermented soybean, gives Tauto its unique flavor.
 Tauco makes a thicker soto (spicy soup) broth and lends its reddish color into the broth, making Tauto stands out from other soto dishes in Java.

-In addition to the distinctive taste of tauco, Tauto has an interesting history.
+In addition to the distinctive taste of tauco, Tauto has an exciting history.
 In the past, Tauto was sold by Chinese merchants in and out of the village.
 Yes, the distribution of spicy soup or soto in the archipelago cannot be separated from the influence of Chinese traders.
 Caudo.
-From this word, comes the word soto—that was absorbed by various regions into soto, coto, or tauto.
+From this word, comes the phrase soto—that was absorbed by various regions into soto, coto, or tauto.

 In Pekalongan, where the populations consist of Arabs, Malays, and Chinese, the word caudo is absorbed into tauto.
 Later on, the locals add tauco paste into the recipe.
 When asked about the uniqueness of Tauto, a Pekalongan friend replied: “The meat is from buffalo meat!”

 Tauto is made with buffalo meat—not beef or chicken.
 Why buffalo?
 It cannot be separated from history.
 In the old days, the coastal city of Pekalongan was dominated by Hindu-Javanese culture.
 For the Hindus, cows are considered sacred animals.
 Therefore, at that time, an unwritten rule was circulated to have a ban on slaughtering cows.
 Conversely, buffalo meat is an option.